How does burial insurance work?

 Guaranteed issue: You won't need to answer any medical questions or take an exam.
 However, because this type of policy brings more risk to the insurer, your cost will likely be significantly higher.
 This policy may also have the provision of modified benefits — meaning the full death benefit won't be available until the policy has been in effect for a certain period of time, typically 24 or 36 months.
 If you were to pass away due to natural causes before this waiting period, your beneficiaries would only receive a limited portion of the payout.
 Full benefits are typically paid in the event of accidental death.

-Pre-need insurance: This type of policy involves a contract with your funeral service provider.
+Pre-need insurance: This type of burial policy involves a contract with your funeral service provider.
 The agreement includes specific products and services you select through the funeral provider, and the policy's payout goes directly to them rather than individual beneficiaries you'd select.

 Is burial insurance worth it?